github/docs/content/code-security/dependabot/working-with-dependabot/guidance-for-the-configuration-of-private-registries-for-dependabot.md

 For information about ProGet and instructions on how to configure {% data variables.product.prodname_dependabot %} to work with feeds in ProGet, see the [ProGet documentation](https://docs.inedo.com/docs/proget-overview).

-Example of ProGet registry for a NuGet feed:
+Example of ProGet registry configuration for a NuGet feed:

 {% raw %}